USS Laning: Korean War service

 After Communist aggression in Korea necessitated a buildup of American naval strength, Laning recommissioned on 6 April 1951 at Green Cove Springs.
 She steamed to Norfolk 11 to 14 May, and for more than three years she operated along the Atlantic coast from Labrador to the Caribbean.
 Departing Little Creek, Virginia, on 5 January 1955, she served at San Diego from 23 January to 11 April and returned to the east coast, arriving New York on 29 April.

 Assigned to the 3rd Naval District, Laning served as a Naval Reserve training ship.
 During the next three years she made periodic training cruises that carried her out of New York City north to Quebec and the Maritime Provinces and south to the West Indies and the U.S. Gulf Coast.
 Returning to New York City from New England waters on 17 May 1957, she completed training cruise duty and transferred to Bayonne, New Jersey, on 2 August.
 Laning decommissioned on 13 September and entered the Atlantic Reserve Fleet, berthed at Norfolk.
 She was reclassified LPR-55 on 1 January 1969.

 Final decommissioning

-Laning was stuck from the Navy List on 1 March 1975 and sold for scrapping on 30 September 1975.
+Laning was struck from the Navy List on 1 March 1975 and sold for scrapping on 30 September 1975.